asciidoctor/atom-asciidoc-preview/README.md

 * by right-clicking on the preview
 * by right-clicking on an AsciiDoc file.

+## Disclaimer About Styles

+The preview window is not meant to emulate the published styles.
+Rather, it's intended to present a preview of the content to assist with editing.
+This is by design.
+It also aims to make the best use of limited screen space.
+So, for example, you won't see functionality such as a sidebar TOC.
+The colors may also differ to better integrate with the Atom theme.
+If you want to customize the apparance of the preview, you can specify your own stylesheet in the settings.

 ## Others Atom packages for AsciiDoc

 * [language-asciidoc](https://atom.io/packages/language-asciidoc): Syntax highlighting and snippets for AsciiDoc (with Asciidoctor flavor).